jpreardon/good-morning-display/WORKLOG.md

 As it turns out, a major part of my problem was that the bounding box for the temperature was a different size than I thought it was.
 I was shooting for 196px when, in reality, it was 190px.
 Duh.
 I also noticed that the wind indicator was a slightly different size.
 I changed it to 190px as well.
 One day, these should become relative anyway.

 The NWS data seems a bit flaky.
-It frequently does't report wind direction or current conditions.
+It frequently doesn't report wind direction or current conditions.
 It seemed a bit better on Friday than Thursday, so maybe this is a temporary problem.
 However, I'd like to make it a bit easier to swap out the API.
 I'm going to abstract the data to make that easier, it should also simplify the update code.

 - Move current conditions get call to a promise
 - Move forecast get call to a promise